222 skydivers to try for world record in Arizona

 "This is an inherently dangerous sport and we don't do things rapidly," said Gilbert.
 "Everything is staged and safety is foremost in everyone's minds."

-During a record jump attempt last December, two skydivers were killed after colliding at a height of 200 to 300 feet and crashing to the ground at the Arizona facility in what authorities ruled was an accident.
+During a record jump attempt last December, two skydivers were killed after colliding at a height of 200 to 300 feet (60 to 90 meters) and crashing to the ground at the Arizona facility in what authorities ruled was an accident.

 Briton Keiron O'Rourke, 40, and Bernd Schmehl, 51, of Germany, were part of a group of 200 skydivers from another organization that was trying to set the same double-formation record.